Documentation Index

 Additional options include:

 • Calculation method.
-Select the aggregation method: SUM or AVG.
+Select the aggregation method, SUM or AVG, to define how forecast values are aggregated.

 • Displayed items.
 Select the items to display on the screen.